OCA/stock-logistics-warehouse/stock_orderpoint_demand_estimate/README.rst

 Stock Orderpoint Demand Estimate
 ================================

 This module allows to create demand estimates associated to orderpoints.
+It does not provide in itself any specific usage of the estimates.

 Installation
 ============